Xposure: snapshot of the creativity of the big names in photography

 The famous Hungarian photographer Esther Horvath was present to exhibit her documentary series on MOSAiC, the largest scientific expedition ever organized to the Arctic.
 Since 2015, she has dedicated her photography work to the polar regions working alongside scientific groups with the idea of working towards a better understanding of climate change and environmental issues there.

-“I felt like I was photographing a mission to the Moon,” remembers the photographer about her work in the Arctic.
+“I felt like I was photographing a mission to the Moon,” remembers the photographer regarding her work in the Arctic.
 “Man’s first steps on the Moon is clearly what inspires me in my work,” she confides.
 “When you think of this moment, it’s not thousands of pages of scientific publications that come to mind, but one thing: the photo of Neil Armstrong and Buzz Aldrin on the Moon,” she points out.
 “That’s what I want to do in my photos: translate difficult scientific research into something very visual that allows people to understand what’s going on,” she summarizes.

-“The same themes about humanity”
+“The same themes regarding humanity”

 The Brazilian photographer Gabriel Wickbold participated in the Festival for the second consecutive year.
 He estimates that this event brings together ideas and cultures that feed each other.